 Flexible and easy to use online Pomodoro timer.
-Track time spent on tasks, stay focused, and improve productivity.
+Track time spent on tasks, stay focused, analyze data, and improve productivity.

 Pomodoro is a time management technique for improving productivity.
 It involves working in 25-minute intervals, separated by short 5-minute breaks.